-And by the time the 1996-1997 season rolled along, Dortmund had a decent squad of classy players.
+And by the time the 1996/1997 season rolled along, Dortmund had a squad of some pretty classy players.

 Andreas Moller was at the peak of his powers in 1997, Karl-Heinz Riedle and Stephane Chapuisat were a useful forward duo and Lars Ricken was one of Germany’s brightest young talents.

-Much like Nemanja Matic playing alongside Paul Pogba at Manchester United this season or Claude Makelele’s role at Chelsea and Real Madrid previously, Lambert was the hard-tackling man in the middle who broke up play and allowed his more-technical teammate Paulo Sousa to do the fancy stuff.
+Much like Nemanja Matic’s position alongside Paul Pogba at Man United or Claude Makelele’s role at Chelsea and Real Madrid previously, Lambert was the hard-tackling man in the middle who broke up play and allowed his more-technical teammate Paulo Sousa to do the fancy stuff.

 On their way to the final, Dortmund overcame Auxerre and Manchester United in the knockout rounds, having progressed from the group stage alongside Atletico Madrid.

 In contrast, Juventus stormed to the final, topping their group with ease before dispatching Rosenborg and Ajax.

 In the final, Lambert was given the small task of shackling Zidane and snuffing out the side’s main creative outlet.

 The Glaswegian had put in a stellar performance in both legs of the semi-final victory over Man United, later receiving praise from Roy Keane in the Irishman’s autobiography (no small feat).